exonum/exonum-doc/src/get-started/java-binding.md

 - `--node-config` for a path to the final node configuration file.
 - `--artifacts-path` for a path to the directory containing compiled service artifacts.
-- `--ejb-port` for port that your service will use for communication.
+- `--ejb-port` for port that Java services will use for communication.
-  Java Binding does not use Exonum Core API port directly.
+  Java Binding does not use public API address directly.
-- `--public-api-address` and `--private-api-address` for IP addresses for node user API.
+- `--public-api-address` and `--private-api-address` for socket addresses for node user API.
 Public API address is used by users to send transactions and requests to the blockchain, private one is used by node administrators to perform different maintenance actions.
 Setting these addresses isn't strictly necessary for every node, but we will need available API ports for deploying and starting service using `exonum-launcher`.

 There are also optional parameters useful for debugging purposes, logging configuration and JVM fine tuning: